fmstacco/healthylife-organicshop/README.md

 The social icons for Facebook, Twitter and Instagram take the user to another tab, thus, enhancing the user experience.
 They are there only for educational purposes.

-It contains also a "Subscribe to our Newsletter" features, which was made through the Mailchimp so it is posible to build an audience.
+It also contains a "Subscribe to our Newsletter" feature, which was made through Mailchimp so it is possible to build an audience.

 It also contains the copyright notice, with the year and the company's name.